-Note that the vagaries of animal weight, overall health, mode of ingestion and other factors make the prescribing of specific dosages impossible and beyond the confines of this article.
+Note that the vagaries of animal weight, overall health, mode of ingestion, and other factors make the prescribing of specific dosages impossible and beyond the confines of this article.

-Further note that handling any poison requires strict attention and adherence to best practices concerning personal protective equipment.
+Further, note that handling any poison requires strict attention and adherence to best practices concerning personal protective equipment.
 A moment’s inattention or simple accident could see you falling victim to the poison meant for the target.

-Once more, manufacture or possession of any of the following poisons could be strictly prohibited in your area, and again the reader must assume all liability in any case.
+Once more, the manufacture or possession of any of the following poisons could be strictly prohibited in your area, and again the reader must assume all liability in any case.
 Never use a chemical product containing said poison as a poison.